Stella Schindler

 Hoffman Fellow at Los Alamos

-Currently, I am a Hoffman Fellow at Los Alamos National Laboratory.
-I earned my Ph.D. at MIT as an NSF Fellow and five-year Physics Department fellow, advised by Iain Stewart.
+Prior to joining Los Alamos, I earned my Ph.D. at MIT as a National Science Foundation fellow and five-year MIT Physics Department fellow, advised by Iain Stewart.
+My thesis was recognized with the Sakurai Dissertation Award from the American Physical Society.
 I received my A.M. and A.B. at Washington University in St. Louis as a full-ride Compton Fellow, advised by Carl Bender.